Building Buy-in to KPIs Online With Virtual Measure Galleriesby Stacey Barr |

-When we can’t get together in person, to develop better KPIs, we can still collaborate by using virtual Measure Galleries.
+When we can’t collaborate in person, to develop better KPIs, we can still build buy-in to KPIs by using virtual Measure Galleries.

 There are several reasons why working virtually can be the best option for engaging stakeholders as you develop better KPIs or performance measures: